A Student's Swing - The Bump Transition

 • We don't get the kind of hip rotation golfers did in the past, but the hips must still rotate during the backswing

-• You have to use your legs and hips to take the club back to get power and torque in the swing
+• You have to use your legs and hips to take the club back to get power and torque in the golf swing

 • Lateral movement stops early in the swing — a slide is when it continues through impact